Protest Procedure

 We may consider appeals for the valuation of the property only, not the amount of taxes you pay.

-Our office must make a decision on your protest and mail a Notice of Determination to you by the last regular working day in June for real property and by July 10 for personal property.
+Our office must make a determination on your protest of the valuation and mail a Notice of Determination to you by the last regular working day in June for real property and by July 10th for personal property.

 If you are dissatisfied with the county board's decision, you may appeal to an arbitrator, district court, or the Board of Assessment Appeals within 30 days of the date the decision was mailed.